First watch the overview video:

 Won’t it get saturated if you tell everyone?

 No. “Tow Truck Odessa, Texas” is one niche.
 But so is “Tow Truck College Station, Texas.”
 And “Tow Truck San Angelo, Texas.”
 And “Tow Truck Pearland, Texas.”
 And “Tow Truck, Midland, Texas.”
 See, you’re only competing at the city level.
 So think about all the cities just in Texas, alone.
 Now zoom out.
 Picture the entire U.S. Keep going.
 Add in Canada, Australia, the U.K. Heck, the entire world.
 Now times all those cities by the hundreds of different types of businesses that exist.
 And remember, there are new industries being born all the time as our world evolves.
-(Drone security.
+Drone security.
 Mobile IV therapy.
-Cryotherapy.)
+Cryotherapy.
+Just to name a few.
 The math is undeniable.
 There are millions of niches and we can’t serve them all ourselves, even though we’d like to.

 What if I’m not very “techie?”

 We made that a non-issue by creating our own drag-and-drop website builder.
-And we’re busy building out templates for the hottest niches you can clone with one click.
-Just tweak the text and pictures and you’re good to go.
 We can also get you a tracking phone number for just about any city you want to do this in.
-It will record every call your website generates and organize it into a nice spreadsheet you can give your clients at the end of the month.
+It will record every call your website generates and organize it into a nice spreadsheet you can give your client at the end of the month.
 It will forward each call to the business owner you’re working with and tell them the call is from you before patching it through.
-It can even bill them per call, if that’s how you structure the deal.
+It can even bill them per call, or a set amount weekly or monthly.
 This automates your entire business and removes you from the day-to-day entirely.